davkk/masters-thesis/typst/main.typ

   w = (1 - C) / epsilon.
 $

-The values of $C$ and $epsilon$ typically come from histograms binned in transverse momentum ($p_T$) or in two dimensions as a function of both $p_T$ and pseudorapidity ($eta$), enabling a more accurate study of the efficiency and efficiency corrections.
+The values of $C$ and $epsilon$ typically come from histograms binned in transverse momentum ($p_T$) or in two dimensions as a function of both $p_T$ and pseudorapidity ($eta$), enabling a more accurate study of the efficiency itself and efficiency corrections.

 = Extending FemtoUniverse in the O2Physics framework

 == Framework — O2 and O2Physics

-The major upgrade during Long Shutdown 2, introduced a new computing system called *Online-Offline (O2)* @o2-technical-design-report.
+The major upgrade during Long Shutdown 2 introduced a new computing system called *Online-Offline (O2)* @o2-technical-design-report.
 This system replaces the previous data processing model with a more efficient approach that minimizes data volume through online track reconstruction.
 To support this, ALICE deployed two specialized computing farms: the First Level Processor (FLP) farm in Counting Room 1 (CR1) and the Event Processing Node (EPN) farm in Counting Room 0 (CR0).
-The FLP farm first reduces raw detector data from 1.1 TB/s to 900 GB/s by performing initial data suppression before sending it via Infiniband to the EPN farm.
-There, the first reconstruction pass further reduces the data to 90 GB/s, which then gets written to permanent storage.
+The FLP farm first reduces raw detector data by performing initial data compression before sending it via _Infiniband_ to the EPN farm.
+There, the first reconstruction pass further reduces the data, to finally save it to permanent storage.

 The O2 framework @o2-framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services. *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data analysis.
-It provides a way to define and run analysis tasks, which then get executed in parallel on the cluster.
+It provides a way to define and run analysis tasks, which then get executed on a cluster, in a distributed manner.
 Designed with flexibility and extendibility in mind, the framework allows physicists to add their own analyses and modify existing ones.

 Our group at Warsaw University of Technology develops a part of the analysis framework, through *FemtoUniverse* package, located in PWGCF directory @femtouniverse.